Multi-Subject Test For New York State Teacher Certification Exam

 therefore, candidates seeking Multi-Subject certificates for more than one grade level need to pass Part Three only once.

 The New York State Multi-Subject educator has the knowledge and skills necessary to teach effectively in New York State public schools.
 The teacher draws on knowledge of principles and relationships in the life and physical sciences for scientific inquiry and understands the interconnectedness of science, engineering, and technology.
-The teacher uses the perspectives of the social sciences to analyze historical events and the
+The teacher uses the perspectives of the social sciences to analyze historical events and the contemporary world; interprets works of art by using knowledge of a variety of forms, techniques, and cultural contexts; understands the principles and practices essential to personal health, fitness, and safety; and can apply skills and concepts related to child development, family and interpersonal relationships, personal resources management, and career development.

 As used in this document, the term "research-based" refers to those practices that have been shown to be effective in improving learner outcomes through systematic observation or experiment, rigorous data analysis, ability to replicate results, and publication in a peer- reviewed journal.
 "Evidence-based" refers to strategies empirically shown to improve learner outcomes, though not necessarily based on systematic experiments or published in a peer-reviewed journal.